 Natalie S. Rizkalla-Kamel

 Natalie Rizkalla-Kamel is a Toronto-based Gowling WLG partner specializing in intellectual property litigation, trademark prosecution, strategic global trademark portfolio management, and transactional intellectual property work.

-Natalie has a broad range of experience in all aspects of IP litigation at all levels of Court, with a focus on contentious work in the areas of patents, trademarks and copyright.
-She has acted for clients from various industries including retail, cosmetics, manufacturing, financial services and pharmaceuticals.
-She is dedicated to understanding her clients' business interests and goals, developing an effective litigation strategy and advising them toward favourable outcomes in each case.
+Natalie has a broad range of experience in all aspects of IP litigation at all levels of Court, with a focus on contentious work in the areas of patents, trademarks, and copyright.
+She has acted for clients from various industries, including: retail, cosmetics, manufacturing, cannabis, financial services, and pharmaceuticals.
+She is dedicated to understanding her clients' business interests and goals, developing an effective litigation strategy, and advising them toward favourable outcomes in each case.

-Natalie is also a registered trademark agent in Canada, and her practice involves advising clients with both small and large portfolios on the acquisition, protection and enforcement of their trademark rights in Canada.
+Natalie is also a registered trademark agent in Canada, and her practice involves advising clients with both small and large portfolios on the acquisition, protection, and enforcement of their trademark rights in Canada and globally.

 Natalie is an active member of the IP community, and participates in writing on new developments in intellectual property law.
-She is a member of the Editorial Board of the Canadian Intellectual Property Review, author of the "Patent Enforcement" chapter in Life Sciences Law in Canada and regularly contributes to a monthly newsletter entitled Legal Alert.
-She is also a member and serves on committees of several professional associations, including the Intellectual Property Institute of Canada, the Canadian Bar Association (Intellectual Property Section) and the International Trademark Association.
+She also serves on the committees of several professional associations, including the Intellectual Property Institute of Canada, the Canadian Bar Association (Intellectual Property Section), and the International Trademark Association.
 She also sits on the CLE Board, and is vice-chair of the International Action Group of the American Bar Association (Intellectual Property Section).

-Prior to joining Gowling WLG, Natalie received her M.Sc. in civil engineering from Queen's University under a National Sciences and Engineering Research Council of Canada (NSERC) scholarship, and worked as a structural engineer.
-She is licensed as a Professional Engineer (P.Eng.) in Ontario.
+Prior to joining Gowling WLG, Natalie received an MSc in Civil Engineering from Queen's University, under a National Sciences and Engineering Research Council of Canada (NSERC) scholarship, and worked as a structural engineer.
+She is licensed as a Professional Engineer (PEng) in Ontario.